 10 Simple Steps

-Sweet, with your initial plan in the bag you can move on to choosing your business structure, or legal identity, and then go through the incorporation process which will a) secure your brand name, b) register it with the state, and b) integrate parts of steps 3 (taxes) and 4 (licensing).
-Good news is Vermont recognizes just about every business structure there is so you’ve got a wide berth.
+With your initial plan in the bag you can move on to choosing your business structure and registering it with the state.
+Doing this will a) secure your brand name, b) register it with the state, c) protect your personal assets like house and car.

-So after becoming a legal entity incorporated/registered to do business in Vermont, your next step is setting up a tax account through the state relevant to your type of biz-structure.
+After becoming a legal entity registered to do business in Vermont, your next step is setting up a tax account through the state.
 Don’t worry, getting your tax ID number is easy and there are tons of resources to help you leverage their incentive programs (if applicable) and credits.
+Just be sure to do your homework on this step and get everything taken care of.

 Take Action: A great place to start is the Taxes and Your Business section of Vermont’s official state website.
-They’ve got a nice little checklist for ya.
+They’ve got a helpful checklist ready for you to use.

 Because Vermont consistently ranks as one of the top states in terms of intelligence (and low-temp weather), don’t be a dunce who tries to use their personal accounts as a business account.
 It makes absolutely no sense.
-Find a great banking institution, leverage their benefits for business accounts, and centralize your financials separate from everything else so your brand’s financial persona is clean and tidy.
+Find a great bank, leverage their benefits for business accounts, and centralize your financials separate from everything else so your brand’s financial foundation is clean and tidy.

 Take Action: Listen, we know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.